cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ### Types of RPCs in gRPC

-gRPC supports four distinct types of Remote Procedure Calls (RPCs), each tailored to specific communication needs in modern applications.
+gRPC supports four distinct types of RPCs, each tailored to specific communication needs in modern applications.
 These types—unary, server streaming, client streaming, and bidirectional streaming—allow developers to create efficient, flexible interactions between clients and servers.
 By understanding these RPC patterns, you can choose the most appropriate approach for your application’s requirements, optimizing performance and usability.

 **Unary RPCs**, the simplest type, offer a straightforward one-to-one communication pattern.
 This pattern, similar to traditional REST API calls, is ideal for scenarios like data retrieval or command execution, where ongoing interaction is not required.
 The ease of implementing unary calls in .NET makes them an excellent starting point for developers new to gRPC, providing a sense of comfort and familiarity.